Kongchen Lyang

 -

 Optional Add-on Experiences.
 Add-on experiences are subject to availability.
 (I recommend pre booking add-ons if the uncertainty makes you uncomfortable).
 Map My Stories does NOT charge a booking fee or earn commissions from Add-ons.
+They are merely listed to support local small businesses in Sikkim.

 -